myersg86/do-seafile-1604/SEAFILE.md

 [1] Create new ccnet/seafile/seahub databases
 [2] Use existing ccnet/seafile/seahub databases
 ```
+Since we have the root password for the MySQL database, we can let the `setup-seafile-mysql.sh` script create the databases for you.
+Choose  option "1" and  provide the root password.
+The script would create the databases and a new user to access the databases
+The script would ask you for the root password of the mysql server, and it will create:

+- database for ccnet/seafile/seahub.
+- a new user to access these databases

 Which one to choose depends on if you have the root password.